Things To Do In Chattanooga, TN- A Weekend Getaway With Kids

 How Long To Spend At The Chattanooga Aquarium?

 Tip: Arrive early for less crowds.
 Also, evening is less crowded.
-Entry times are from 10am-6pm daily but you can enter at 6pm and stay until 7:30pm.
+Entry times are from 10am-7pm daily with last entry at 5pm.
 We’ve often had the place to ourselves doing this.

 Aquarium Tickets

-The pass will also get you discounts on IMAX, Discovery Children’s Museum, High Point Climbing Wall, Big River Grill and other Chattanooga restaurants.
-Might be worth it depending on your family size and proximity to Chattanooga for return trips.
-We have done this and easily paid for itself with just 2 trips to Chattanooga in a year.
+The Family Pass might be worth it depending on your family size and proximity to Chattanooga for return trips.
+We have done this and it easily paid for itself with just 2 trips to Chattanooga in a year.

 There are several paid parking lots near the Aquarium and a free shuttle runs daily in downtown Chattanooga.
 It is walkable from all of the hotels listed in this itinerary.